LIANE HANSEN, Host:

 HANSEN: The Three Mile Island and Chernobyl accidents brought construction of nuclear plants to a standstill.
 What makes the Fukushima accident different?

-In a country like Japan, with essentially no domestic fossil fuel reserves -they have no oil, natural gas or coal in any abundant quantities - and so they turn to nuclear power.
+M: In a country like Japan, with essentially no domestic fossil fuel reserves - they have no oil, natural gas or coal in any abundant quantities - and so they turn to nuclear power.